-Djokovic’s temper flares up in bronze medal match loss
+Djokovic’s temper flares up as he leaves Tokyo empty-handed

 Djokovic’s only Olympic medal remains a bronze in singles from 2008 — his first Olympics.

+The 34-year-old Djokovic said he would try to “keep going” through the next Olympics in Paris in three years.

+“I know that I will bounce back,” he said.
+“I will fight for my country to win medals.”

-Associated Press reporter Syd Fryer contributed to this report.
+Associated Press reporter Syd Fryer in Tokyo and Associated Press writer Dusan Stojanovic in Belgrade, Serbia, contributed to this report.

 Andrew Dampf is at https://twitter.com/AndrewDampf